gdbroman/broman.blog/_posts/2020/2021-01-02-this-day-we-start-anew.md

 Today is alive, today brings potential.

-This day I want to do something else.
+This day I want to do something else; express the unsaid, appreciate the unseen, and meet someone new.

 The past is passed, the passed is dead.